Torie3/WLED-Usermod-SPEC7led/readme.md

 2) **Connect Data Pin**

-Connect the LED pin on your flight controller to pin 2 on the ESP.
+Connect the LED pin on your flight controller to gpio 2 on the ESP (make sure it's not pin 2, because on some boards they aren't the same).
 This wire carries the data.

 3) **Power the ESP and LEDs**